Kelj-menc/PizzaKelj/README.md

 ## Code of Conduct

-The community is welcoming to all, please review and abide.
+The community is welcoming to all.
+Please review and abide.

 ## Security Vulnerabilities